 The build-up looks like a white, crusty material.
 It’s similar to the crusty material that can appear on kitchen and bathroom faucets.

-And some types of synthetic fertilizers are based in salts.
+And some types of popular flower fertilizers are based in salts.
 These salts can build up inside your pots too.

 Do you see the salt build-up in the below?
 The woman who had these pots had never cleaned them before.
 She was struggling to keep her flowers alive.
 (Her flowerpots also didn’t have holes.
-The lack of drainage didn’t help!)
+The lack of drainage didn’t help either!)

 At some point, all this salt build-up in your pots and soil can affect your flowers, especially after a few years.
 It can become toxic to your plants.